Last Updated on: 10th November 2023, 10:28 am

 Secondary Cavity Nesting Places for Parrots

-Most parrots are secondary cavity nesters.
-This defines birds that use existing places to make their nests.
+Most parrots are secondary cavity nesters, using existing places to make their nests.
 The opposite is primary cavity nesters, who hollow out a space for their nest in the tree.

 Many species have strong beaks that can get through wood.
 However, they seldom excavate their nests.

 Instead, parrots seek out cavities made naturally or by primary cavity nesters.
-They’ll then enlarge it with their beaks if the cavity is too small.
+If the cavity is too small, they enlarge it with their beaks.

 This is far less time-consuming than making a cavity from scratch.
 One downside is competition from members of the same species and other secondary cavity nesters.